Anatoly Kvashnin: Military career

 In 1973, Kvashnin enrolled in the Malinovsky Tank Academy.
 After graduating three years later, Kvashnin became chief of staff of the 360th Tank Regiment of the 18th Guards Motor Rifle Division in June 1976, stationed in Czechoslovakia under the Central Group of Forces.
 He steadily rose to higher positions in Czechoslovakia, becoming regimental commander of the 360th in August 1978 and chief of staff of the 31st Tank Division of the group in February 1981.
 Kvashnin was promoted to command the 78th Tank Division of the Central Asian Military District in July 1982, and in 1987 was sent to the Soviet General Staff Academy for advanced studies.

 After graduating from the academy in 1989, he was appointed deputy commander of the 28th Combined Arms Army in July of that year.

+From May 7 to August 24, 1992 — Commander of the 7th Red Banner Tank Army, Republic of Belarus.

 In August 1992, he became deputy chief of the Main Operative Directorate of the General Staff of the Armed Forces of the Russian Federation.
 Since February 1993, Kvashnin was first deputy chief of the Main Operative Directorate of the General Staff of the Armed Forces of the Russian Federation.